All Products

 Temporarily modify a table parameter

-You can add an SQL hint to the name of a table to temporarily modify a table parameter when you write data to the table.
-The parameters that are temporarily modified take effect only for the current SQL draft.
+You can use a hint to temporarily modify a table parameter.
+The modification takes effect only for the current SQL draft.

-• Temporarily set the write-buffer-size parameter to 256 MB and the write-buffer-spillable parameter to true when data is written to the my_table table.
+• Temporarily set the write-buffer-size parameter to 256 MB and the write-buffer-spillable parameter to true when inserting data into the my_table table.

 INSERT INTO my_table /*+ OPTIONS('write-buffer-size' = '256 MB', 'write-buffer-spillable' = 'true') */